-

 Manufacturing

 The power of the Inventory Lots module is that a lot number is assigned each time an inventory item is sold, consumed within the manufacturing module, transferred to a job, or moved to another warehouse.
-The Lot Number can be assigned using one of the following methods:

 -